14 British Textile Brands I Love

 Fermoie

 A contemporary fabric company that also adheres to timeless designs.
-Both fabrics for upholstery and ready-made fabric lampshades are available, and I chose one of their prints for my sofa as again, the balance of timeless with a touch of modern, just as my new house that is a Arts & Crafts design is as well.
+Both fabrics for upholstery and ready-made fabric lampshades are available, and I chose one of their prints for my sofa as again, the balance of timeless with a touch of modern, just as my new house that is a Arts & Crafts design is as well seemed to be a perfect fit.

 Take the full tour of the living room and see a full shot of the sofa here: Le Papillon’s Cosy English Cottage-inspired Living Room + Styling the Frame TV